-- Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/ or unusual explanations for attendance offered by children and their parents/ carers - Informing the Senior Leadership team / Attendance officer where there are concerns and acting upon them - Providing background information to support referrals - Monitoring follow-up once actions have been taken to correct attendance concerns - Emphasising with their class the importance of good attendance and promptness - Following up absences with immediate requests for explanation which should be noted inside the register - Discussing attendance issues at consultation evenings where necessary
+- Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/ or unusual explanations for attendance offered by children and their parents/ carers. - Informing the Head teacher/ Family Support Worker where there are concerns and acting upon them. - Providing background information to support referrals. - Monitoring follow-up once actions have been taken to correct attendance concerns. - Emphasising with their class the importance of good attendance and promptness. - Following up absences with immediate requests for explanation which should be noted inside the register. - Discussing attendance issues at consultation evenings where necessary.